acertio/mvp_gnap_privacy/README.md

 By default, a request to a protected endpoint will display "unauthorized" in your browser.

-Please copy the value of the Access Token to get access to the protected data (for demo purposes, we implemented a protected endpoint on the as).
+Please copy the value of the Access Token and the target_identifier_random_number on your local Storage to get access to the protected data (for demo purposes, we implemented a protected endpoint on the as).

-Then use `curl -H "Authorization: Bearer <token to copy>" http://localhost:8080/as/data` and you'll get access to a JSON message {"message":"This is Protected Data"}.
+Then use `curl -H "Authorization: Bearer <token to copy>" "target_identifier_random_number: <value to copy>" http://localhost:8080/as/data` and you'll get access to a JSON message {"message":"This is Protected Data"}.